arjayosma/react-native-simple-starter-kit/README.md

 This is an opinionated starter kit for [React Native](https://facebook.github.io/react-native/)-[Expo](https://expo.io) projects to help kick start mobile applications development.

+## Why use this starter kit?

+It's an awesome fact that [Expo](https://expo.io) is making it very simple to develop native mobile applications using JavaScript.
+However, I believe that the architectural aspect of development should also be considered; this is most especially helpful when working with project teams.

+This starter kit provides a simple project architecture that worked for my applications and I'm hoping that this will also work for your needs.

 ## Quick Start

+To get you started on your development journey, follow the instructions below.

 1. Clone the repository: